 The panorama presented by the report of CSM Sport & Entertainment does not surprise in their names, although it may come as a surprise to the positions in which some of them are.
 The revenue for sponsorship in Europe is led by Manchester United, with more than 269 million euros in profits, followed by Barcelona with 261 million and Bayern München with 180 million.
 The list of the top 10 is completed by:

 The Premier League, the most lucrative league

 Different things can be highlighted in this report.
-On the one hand, the league with more names in the top 10 is the Premier (England), which adds an economic factor to the fact that this is the most competitive league of the five European, without a clear winner in their competitions, to unlike the others where there is a winning hegemony that is divided into one or two teams per nation.
+On the one hand, the league with more names in the top 10 is the Premier (England), which adds an economic factor to the fact that this is the most competitive league of the five European, without a clear winner in their competitions, to unlike the others where there is a winning hegemony that is divided IGNORE INTO one or two teams per nation.
 You can also analyze the business model that each club follows, being the first four clubs that are commanded by partners, instead of large billionaires who are majority owners, a situation increasingly common in today's football.

 In this way, Manchester United, for example, seeks to obtain its economic power through alliances with large global industries, instead of surrendering its sport independence to a single owner.
 However, does this independence really exist?

 Market rumors, which tend to skyrocket every summer and every winter in sports media, have repeatedly reported the pressures that sponsors put on to have more stars, more brands to sell.
 For example, diarioGOL recently published that the biggest sponsors of Real Madrid (Adidas, Fly Emirates and Audi) pressed their president, Florentino Pérez, for the hiring of a new star.
 However, this does not go beyond a simple rumor.